Dynamically Optimized Super-Robust Nonadiabatic Holonomic Quantum Gates Based on Superconducting Circuits: Conventional holonomic gates

-It is clear that the conventional holonomic gate is immune to the leading order error.
-In other words, it can only suppress the $X$ error to the second order.
-Similarly, another typical holonomic gate, i.e., the TLNHQC scheme \cite{ZhuZhennan_2019,XuGuoFu_2017} can suppress the $X$ error to the same level (see Eq.~\eqref{Eq:FUeTLNHQC} in Appendix.~\ref{AP1}).
+The conventional holonomic gate is immune to leading-order error, implying that it can suppress the control error $\epsilon$ only up to the second order.
+Moreover, although composite pulse control has been further incorporated into the construction of conventional holonomic gates, the resulting composite NQHC schemes \cite{ZhuZhennan_2019,XuGuoFu_2017} can only suppress the control error $\epsilon$ to the same level (for details, see Appendix \ref{AP1}).
+It is evident that the conventional NHQC gates and composite NHQC gates fall short in terms of enhanced resilience.
+Addressing this issue is key for the practical application of these gates.